LSDOlab/csdl_om/.github/ISSUE_TEMPLATE/diagnostics.md

 ---
 name: Diagnostic issue
-about: Create a bug report or feature request for a change to `csdl`'s error output
+about: Create a bug report or feature request for a change to CSDL-OM's error output
 labels: diagnostics
 ---
 <!--